riverbed/steelscript/docs/index.rst

 Once you have the base ``steelscript`` package installed, getting started is just one command away::

-   $ steel install --steelhead
+  steel install --steelhead

-For more details, see the :doc:`complete documentation <steelhead/overview>`.
+For more details, see the :doc:`doc of the steelscript module for SteelHead <steelhead/overview>`.

 Documentation
 -------------